 Outlines requirements for essential activities of a patient blood management program surrounding patient evaluation and clinical management of those who may or may not require a transfusion.
 Specific topics include the use of appropriate indications for transfusion, minimization of blood loss, and optimization of patient red cell mass.
 In recognition of the range of clinical services offered at different hospitals, the Patient Blood Management Standards Program Unit created three program activity levels (Levels 1, 2 and 3).
 While a small hospital’s program may perform activities described as Level 3, a hospital with a large trauma center might incorporate all activities encompassed by Level 1.
 The levels do not reflect a hierarchy; they simply acknowledge differences in the structure of the hospital in which the PBM program is located.

-Revision cycle: 24 months (January of even numbered years)
+Revision cycle: 24 months (June of odd numbered years)

 Patient blood management (PBM) is an evidence-based, multidisciplinary approach to caring for patients who might need a blood transfusion.
 PBM encompasses all aspects of the transfusion decision-making process, beginning with the initial patient evaluation and continuing through clinical management.
 A Patient Blood Management Program (PBM) is a program within an organization that is responsible for patient blood management activities.